dlamblin/insight-data-engineering-code-challenge/README.md

 #### Functional brevity, and directory order ####
 The [Guava][guava] functional approach was used when reading directories.
 This allows the directory readers to be composed of chained file readers, which in turn (with standard input readers) are based on just the main logic in the Reader*Source.
-The warning in Guava about functional programming being unclear still allows for its use when theres a significant reduction in lines thus aiding readability.
+The warning in Guava about functional programming being unclear still allows for its use when there's a significant reduction in lines thus aiding readability.
 It should be noted that the DirectoryStream claims to be unordered but always behaved in alphabetic order on my system, prompting me to drop circling back to sort the directory listing for the running median in the interest of time.

 ### Other Notes ###
-The style of the _Java_ code tries to hue to the [Google Java Style Guide][javastyle].
+The style of the _Java_ code tries to hew to the [Google Java Style Guide][javastyle].

 The arguments, input and output options are more flexible than the challenge